Cardboard Frozen Food Boxes

 • Reduces internal product movement

-• Helps organise mixed frozen units
+• Helps organize mixed frozen units

-• Controls damage during unloading
+• Reduces damage during unloading

 Size Depth Material Finish Use